London, UK and New York, USA · c. 1955–1970 (influence ongoing)

 Bold flat primary colorsBen-Day halftone dotsHeavy black outlinesComic book aestheticsHigh contrast graphics

-About Pop Art Style
+About Pop Art style

 Pop Art SVG brings the explosive visual language of Warhol, Lichtenstein, and the 1960s art revolution into scalable vector format.
 Characterized by bold outlines, flat primary colors, Ben-Day halftone dots, and comic-book aesthetics, this style turns everyday subjects into eye-catching graphic statements.
 Perfect for posters, merchandise, editorial illustrations, and any project demanding maximum visual punch.